What is an elopement photographer?

 Where can we elope?

-There are really two main ways you can elope; at a marriage registry office, or you can pick a location.
-If you need ideas, I would suggest picking a location that has some significance for you.
+If you need ideas on deciding on a location, I would suggest picking a location that has some significance for you.
 Make sure when you approach your potential civil or marriage celebrant they will give you an array of ideas to make your wedding fun and less traditional!

 A lot of elopements I've witnessed are normally conducted in parks and gardens around Melbourne, including the Carlton Gardens, St. Kilda Botanical Gardens, The Treasury Gardens.